oddbird/oddsite/content/2016/08/22/possibilities.rst

 Relying on this research and my past experiences,
 I drafted a proposal for the team to review.
-This feedback stage confirmed the proposed direction and helped to clarify a core OddBird value for me — *the people that make up our team are the defining characteristic of the OddBird brand*.
+This feedback stage confirmed the proposed direction and helped to clarify a core OddBird value —
+*the people that make up our team are the defining characteristic of the OddBird brand*.